 Pursuant to article 59(4), ISS Act 2002, GISS may, for the purposes of maintaining relations with foreign intelligence and security services, render technical and other forms of assistance to foreign services for the benefit of the interests to be served by these services.
-The legislative history of the Act shows that this provision was created because it was considered advisable to regulate not only the provision of information, but also other forms of cooperation with foreign services.48 Rendering technical and other forms of assistance is made subject to similar conditions as those applying to the provision of information.
-Assistance for the benefit of the interests of a foreign service may only be rendered insofar as the interests to be served by the foreign service are not incompatible with the interests to be served by GISS (article 59(4)(a), ISS Act 2002) and insofar as the proper performance of its statutory tasks by GISS does not preclude rendering assistance (article 59(4)(b), ISS Act 2002).
+The legislative history of the Act shows that this provision was created because it was considered advisable to regulate not only the provision of information, but also other forms of cooperation with foreign services.
+Rendering technical and other forms of assistance is made subject to similar conditions as those applying to the provision of information.
+Assistance for the benefit of the interests of a foreign service may only be rendered insofar as the interests to be served by GISS (article 59(4)(a), ISS Act 2002) and insofar as the proper performance of its statutory tasks by GISS does not preclude rendering assistance (article 59(4)(b), ISS Act 2002).
 A distinction must be made between rendering assistance to a foreign service for the benefit of the interests served by the foreign service on the one hand and carrying out joint operations undertaken (partly) for the performance of its statutory tasks by GISS on the other hand.